patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-testing.md

 We also offer the [patternfly-a11y script](https://github.com/patternfly/patternfly-a11y) for bulk testing that reports any aXe accessibility violations from a set of pages.
 To use this script, a configuration file can be set to adapt our script to your specific needs like authentication, waiting for any specific items to finish loading (like a loading spinner), etc.

  When used as a report, it will give an [accessibility report via surge](http://a11y-os.surge.sh/).
 The UI should be built first in the CI workflow and then a job created to run the a11y script against that build.
-The a11y script assumes that there is a webserver running somewhere that is serving up the pages, i.e. in localhost:8000, that it can reach.
-If you want to test a step before deployment, you could follow the path of integrating axe with cypress.
+The a11y script assumes that there is a web server running somewhere that is serving up the pages  that it can reach. (for example, in localhost:8000).
+If you want to test a step before deployment, you could follow the path of integrating aXe with [Cypress](https://www.cypress.io/).

 ### Test keyboard accessibility

-Because the keyboard is a key accessibility tool, it is necessary to ensure that the following requirements are met:
+The keyboard is an essential accessibility tool, so it is necessary to ensure that the following requirements are met:

   - All functionality is keyboard accessible.
   - Elements in the HTML and in the layout follow a logical order.